natdosan/natdosan.github.io/recipes.md

 ### Univariate Analysis

 <iframe src="assets/fig_cookingtime.html" width=800 height=600 frameBorder=0></iframe>
+- This graph is representative of the cooking times without the extreme, extreme outliers.
+Emphasis on the double of extreme as there are still many outliers.
+Even when we removed anything past 50,000 minutes, the ditribution along the x axis still shows how extreme the outliers were.
+These were due to people making joke reviews such as "How to preserve your husband" which was not a real recipe.

 <iframe src="assets/fig_cookingtime2.html" width=800 height=600 frameBorder=0></iframe>
+- This graph is representative of the cooking times almost all outliers.
+We made the range of the x axis to be within 500 minutes because that is where >98% of the data fell in.
+- As we can see, the mean cooking time was around 30-50 minutes.

 <iframe src="assets/fig_num_ingredients.html" width=800 height=600 frameBorder=0></iframe>
+- This graph is representative of the distribution of number of ingredients per recipe.
+The mean appears to be around 9-11 ingredients per recipe.
+This distribution appears to be less skewed in comparison to the cooking time distribution.

 ### Bivariate Analysis